fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [se1exin/Cleanarr](https://github.com/se1exin/Cleanarr) - A simple UI to help find and delete duplicate and sample files from your Plex server
 - [omnivore-app/omnivore](https://github.com/omnivore-app/omnivore) - Omnivore is a complete, open source read-it-later solution for people who like reading.
 - [MarcusOtter/discord-needle](https://github.com/MarcusOtter/discord-needle) - Needle is a Discord bot that helps you declutter your server by creating Discord threads automatically.
 - [sct/discord-support-threads](https://github.com/sct/discord-support-threads) -